 We represent individuals, who have been damaged as a result of a company’s false advertising or misrepresentations regarding a product or service involving animals.
 These class actions may include violations of consumer protection laws, fraud, racketeering, breach of contract and warranty, antitrust conspiracies and other types of claims.

-We team up with animal advocates and non-profit organizations to help fight for the rights of pet owners and animals.
+We additionally team up with animal advocates and non-profit organizations to help fight for the rights of pet owners and animals.
 Our partner, Jessica Sleater, has been a long-time animal advocate and had rescue dogs (pictured here).